 Landscaping That's for the Birds

 Birdfeeders aren't the only tools for attracting birds.
-By choosing the right trees, shrubs and perennials, you can create a habitat that will draw birds and other wildlife.
+By choosing the right trees, shrubs and perennials, you can create a habitat that will support birds year-round.

-- Conifers provide cover, winter shelter and summer nesting sites.
+- Conifers provide winter shelter and summer nesting sites.
 Some also provide sap, buds and seeds.